-How to connect Supabase to Notion
+How to connect Supabase and Notion

 Learn how to integrate Supabase and Notion with two-way sync